-Since 1995 criminal defense trial attorney Paul Looney has litigated
+Since 1995 criminal defense lawyer Paul Looney litigated

 60 criminal jury trials with Zero Final Convictions

-The attorneys at Looney, Smith & Conrad, P.C. maintain an active appellate practice in state and federal courts throughout the United States, assisting clients in civil and criminal appeals to reverse errors made at trial.
+Appeals attorney Houston at Looney, Smith & Conrad, P.C. practice appellate law in state and federal courts throughout the United States.
+We assist clients in civil and criminal appeals to reverse errors made at trial.

-Litigation is an adversarial process, and when a case goes to judgment it usually means one side wins and the other loses.
-In most instances, the losing party will have the right to appeal the decision to a higher court.
-Contact an Appeal Attorney at 281-597-8818 for assistance.
+Because litigation is an adversarial process, when a case goes to judgment, it means one side wins; the other loses.
+And, in most cases, the losing party has the right to appeal the decision to a higher court.
+Contact an Appeals Attorney Houston today at 281-597-8818.

-- Making an incorrect ruling on a motion or objection, which allowed improper testimony to be heard or improper evidence to be admitted,
+- Making an incorrect ruling on a motion or objection which allowed improper testimony to be heard or improper evidence admitted

-Whether a case will be overturned on appeal depends on the nature of the error.
-It is not enough to show that an error was made.
-The appellant must also show that the error constituted Reversible Error which means it was significant enough to warrant reversal.
+Whether a case is overturned on appeal depends on the nature of the error.
+Moreover, it is no longer enough to show an error was made.
+The appellant must also show the error constituted Reversible Error which means it was significant enough to warrant reversal.
 Harmless Error means the ruling by a trial judge that, although mistaken, does not meet the burden.
 Furthermore, the losing party cannot reverse the original decision on appeal or have a new trial.

 Grounds for a criminal appeal may center on: